 If the PMO is to do more than define standards and deliver reports, it is invaluable to see what top performers do better than low performers.

 Many companies already have a PMO, but very few have reached a sustainable level of satisfaction.
 Simply setting up a PMO and letting it do its thing is not enough.
-This is especially true if the PMO is expected to not only generate reports but also ensure that projects are managed more successfully.
+This is especially true if the PMO is expected to actually contribute to an increase in project management performance and thereby to an increased PM maturity level.

 Biggest Differences in Resource Management

 There are marked differences in the performance levels with regard to multi-project management and resource management responsibilities as well as in individual areas of training and strategic support.
 The biggest difference is in strategic capacity planning and the management of employee skills, followed by the availability of career paths for project managers and the ability to demonstrate the projects’ strategic value.